 If you're willing to stretch your budget a little further, the Frigidaire GCRE3060AF will be a suitable choice.
 It's not unreasonably priced, but it's above average for a single oven range.
-If you're looking to cut down on the number of appliances you have out on your counter then the built-in air fryer will be an attractive feature.
+If you're looking to cut down on the number of appliances you have on your counter, the built-in air fryer will be an attractive feature.
 This mode will work just as well as a countertop appliance to create crispy fried foods fast and without the oil.

-The oven has a large 5.7 cubic feet capacity and three shelves which will allow you to cook many different dishes simultaneously, which is essential if you have a big family or just enjoy hosting friends.
-It has digital controls and you can adjust the temperature using the dials which sit at the back of the cooktop, similar to the GE model above.
+The oven has a large 5.7 cubic feet capacity and three shelves, which will allow you to cook many different dishes simultaneously, which is essential if you have a big family or just enjoy hosting friends.
+It has digital controls, and you can adjust the temperature using the dials that sit at the back of the cooktop, similar to the GE model above.